shashankreddy28/senti-bot/README.md

 - Fetches financial news for the top 25 S&P 500 stocks.
 - Analyzes overall daily sentiment using FinBERT (a language model specialized for financial text).
 - Identifies and highlights the top 5 best and worst performing stocks based on sentiment, including their top headlines.
-- Provides overall top headlines from general news.
+- Provides overall top headlines from general news with embedded links.
 - Posts a market summary to your Discord server automatically.

 ---